 After booking a flight and a Las Vegas hotel, you’ve likely already spent a significant amount of your hard-earned, to-be-spent-on-vacation dollars.
 So, don’t gamble away your vacation.
-Make your Sin City stay a “sure fire bet” by stepping out of the casino with my six suggestions of things to do in Las Vegas besides gambling for first-time visitors.
+Make your Sin City stay a “sure fire bet” by stepping out of the casino with my five suggestions of things to do in Las Vegas besides gambling for first-time visitors.

-Walk The Las Vegas Strip
+Walk the Las Vegas Strip

 Acquaint yourself with Las Vegas, its hotels, casinos, and people with a stroll down the infamous Vegas Strip.
 Between the people watching, street performers, and the dancing Bellagio fountain, there is plenty to see without setting foot inside a casino.

 Best of all, this activity is entirely free.
-Though be sure to bring spending money in case you decide to eat a crepe in Paris, visit the top of the Eiffel Tower, shop the designer stores of the Forum Shops at Caesars, or cool down with an ice-cold beverage.
-Alcoholic drinks are allowed on the Strip!
+However, be sure to bring spending money in case you decide to eat a crepe in Paris, visit the top of the Eiffel Tower, shop the designer stores of the Forum Shops at Caesars, or cool down with an ice-cold beverage.

-Take A Ride On The Wild Side
+Take a Ride on the Wild Side

-Dine At An All-You-Can-Eat Buffet
+Dine at an All-You-Can-Eat Buffet

-Soak In The Sun Poolside
+Soak in the Sun Poolside